14 Milton Road

 Phil Marsh, often accompanied by Wolverton Works' experts, gives special talks which can be structured to the audience and available time and can last between 45 and 120 minutes.
 These make a great opportunity to buy The Full Works and professional quality images dating back to the 1860s.

-The talks have three main subject areas: The construction of te London and Birmingham Railway and an illustrated rail journey in 1838 from Euston to Birmingham via Wolverton, the history of the Wolverton Royal Train, the history of Wolverton Works including its contribution to the war effort.
+In addition to the above, there are three others based on Wolverton: The construction and operation of the London and Birmingham Railway including an illustrated rail journey in 1838 from Euston to Birmingham via Wolverton.
+The history of the Wolverton Royal Train, the history of Wolverton Works including its contribution to the war effort.

 All talks are digital and require a projector to plug in to the laptop.
 If your organisation would like a talk, please contact Phil Marsh on 07810 556252 or be email on [email protected]

 Above shows todays Royal Train inside Wolverton Works.
 Below, an inside look at The Royal Train 70 years ago thanks to John Peters.
 The ironing board achieved fame at the launch of The Full Works when Leo Coleman regailed the audience at Milton Keynes Museum about why Queen Elizabeth was not amused with it on the 1977 Royal Train.
 This will be told at all talks in memory of Leo - including the Royal ironing board story!